Nunavut: Religion

-In 2021 census, Christianity constitutes 73.5% of Nunavut's population down from 86% in the 2011 Census.
+In the 2021 census, Christianity (mainly Anglicanism) constituted 73.5% of Nunavut's population, down from 86% in the 2011 Census.
 The percentage of population which is non-religious has grown from 13% in 2011 to 24.9% in 2021 Census.
-About 1.6% of the population reported another religious affiliation including Aboriginal spirituality, Hinduism, Islam, Buddhism etc.
+About 1.6% of the population reported another religious affiliation including Aboriginal spirituality, Hinduism, Islam, Buddhism, and others.

 Economy

 The economy of Nunavut is driven by the Inuit and Territorial Government, mining, oil, gas, and mineral exploration, arts, crafts, hunting, fishing, whaling, tourism, transportation, housing development, military, research, and education.
 Currently, one college operates in Nunavut, the Nunavut Arctic College, as well as several Arctic research stations located within the territory.
 The new Canadian High Arctic Research Station CHARS is planning for Cambridge Bay and high north Alert Bay Station.

 Iqaluit hosts the annual Nunavut Mining Symposium every April, a tradeshow that showcases the many economic activities ongoing in Nunavut.

-Baffinland is the territory’s largest private sector employer with more than 2,600 workers and accounted for 23 per cent of Nunavut’s economic activity in 2019.
+Baffinland Iron Mines Corporation, the operator of the Mary River Mine, is the territory's largest private sector employer with more than 2,600 workers and accounted for 23 per cent of Nunavut's economic activity in 2019.

 Mining

 There are currently three major mines in operation in Nunavut.
 Agnico-Eagle Mines Ltd – Meadowbank Division.
-Meadowbank Gold Mine is an open pit gold mine with an estimated mine life 2010–2020 and employs 680 people.
+Meadowbank Gold Mine is an open pit gold mine with an estimated mine life 2010–2020 and employs around 680 people.

-The second mine in production is the Mary River Iron Ore mine operated by Baffinland Iron Mines.
-It is located close to Pond Inlet on North Baffin Island.
-They produce a high grade direct ship iron ore.
+The second mine in production is the Mary River Iron Ore mine on northern Baffin Island, operated by Baffinland Iron Mines, which produces high-grade iron ore for direct export.

 The most recent mine to open is Doris North or the Hope Bay Mine operated near Hope Bay Aerodrome by TMAC Resource Ltd. This new high grade gold mine is the first in a series of potential mines in gold occurrences all along the Hope Bay greenstone belt.